Welcome to the Rotary Club of Gunnison

 United States of America

-1st Wednesday of each month is a business meeting.
-2nd and 4th Wednesdays feature guest presenters.
+2nd and 4th Wednesdays, featuring guest presenters.
 On 5th Wednesdays we gather for a social event.
-Check our EVENTS LIST below for information about meetings and speakers
+Check our EVENTS CALENDAR above for information about meetings and speakers

 Happy Gunnison Rotarians enjoying fellowship together at a recent 5th Wednesday social gathering.